tixnah/pyfort-burla-szymanski-Int4/README.md

 ####Task distribution and the real chronology :
 We were late on our goal chronology so we did not had time to do the bonus.

-3 Mathematic challenges : Laure
+3 Maths challenges : Laure
 2 Chance challenges : Cristina
 1 Logic challenge : Cristina
 Pere Fouras’ Riddles challenge: Laure